pdx-cs-rust/rust-course-notes/08-concurrent/08-1-parallel.md

 * Parallel: things are happening at the same time

+* Note that parallel ⇒ concurrent but not vice-versa

 ## Why Parallel?

-* Hot topic.
+* Used to be hot topic.
 Meh

 * CPUs/memory aren't getting faster, just more parallel

 * Big Data / Machine Learning etc

+## Why Concurrent?

-* Some things are naturally concurrent: user input, agent-based systems, etc
+* Some things are naturally concurrent:

-* Note that parallel ⇒ concurrent but not vice-versa
+  * User input
+  * Agent-based systems

 ## Why Not Parallel?

+* Only gives linear speedups

 * Generally harder to get right

-* Only gives linear speedups

 ## Rust's Parallel Story